lyuben-todorov/piko/docs/protocol.md

 Each node is in either of 3 general states: `DSC`, `WRK`, `ERR` for discovery, work and error respectively.

 ### Discovery phase
 A node called "Ivan" starts as DSC, looking for other nodes on the cluster.
-Ivan sends a `DSCREQ` to its pre-defined
+Ivan sends a `DscReq` to its pre-defined
 list of neighbours.
-The `DSCREQ` contains the sender's information.
-Each of the nodes responding to a `DSCREQ` should send a `DSCRES` with their list of neighbouring nodes and general status `DSC`, `WRK`, `ERR`.
+The `DscReq` contains the sender's information.
+Each of the nodes responding to a `DscReq` should send a `DscRes` with their list of neighbouring nodes and general status `DSC`, `WRK`, `ERR`.
 Each of the receivers adds the sender, Ivan, to their list.
 Ivan adds each of the received hosts to his list.
 After
-this operation, Ivan can send a `SEQRES` to each of its neighbours.
+this operation, Ivan can send a `SeqRes` to each of its neighbours.
 Each one responds with their `SEQ` number
 (which should be the same) and marks Ivan locally as `WRK`.
 Ivan is then promoted to `WRK`.

 The only exception is when the node's neighbour list is empty, in which case it goes straight into `WRK`.